A year after the Baltimore bridge collapse, a long road to recovery is ahead

 Daraius Irani, chief economist for the Regional Economic Studies Institute at Towson University, described the rebound as “sort of a miracle.”

-But he said the potential impacts of the Trump administration’s tariffs present an ominous cloud, especially because roughly a quarter of the port’s total imports come from Mexico, Canada and China.
-Tariffs could mean fewer goods will pass through the port, which would lead to reduced revenue, Irani said.
+But the implementation of tariffs by the Trump administration could reduce imports there, a quarter of which come from Mexico, Canada and China, he said.
+Fewer goods passing through the ports would reduce revenue.

 The National Transportation Safety Board, which is investigating what caused the collapse, said its final report could be released in fall 2025.